artificialmuseum/sandbox/README.md

 This is the artifact creation sandbox for the [Artificial Museum](https://artificialmuseum.com).

-Creators can use this Sandbox to customize various features in our app:
+Makers can use this Sandbox to customize various features in their artifact:

+* ### Artifact Settings
+  see [src/artifact](https://github.com/artificialmuseum/sandbox/blob/master/src/artifact.js) for detailed docs.
-* Custom Artifact (edit src/artifact.js to edit).
+* ### Custom Skybox
-* Custom Skybox (change src/skybox/skybox.jpg to overwrite the default. max size is 4096x2048).
+  change src/skybox/skybox.jpg to overwrite the default. max size is 4096x2048.
-* Custom Render frame logic (change the render() function in src/render.js)
+* ### Render frame logic
+  change the default export in [src/render.js](https://github.com/artificialmuseum/sandbox/blob/master/src/render.js)
+* ### Audio
+  add src/audio/artifact.mp4 and set artifact.audio in src/artifact.js to true.
-* ...
+* ### Video

-for more information, see [src/artifact.js](https://github.com/artificialmuseum/sandbox/blob/master/src/artifact.js)
+  add src/video/artifact.mp4 and set artifact.video in src/artifact.js to true.

 ## getting started